tdwg/bdq/tg2/_build_review/templates/guide/bdqffdq/bdqffdq-header.md

 For the list and links to all associated documents see [The Biodiversity Data Quality (BDQ) Standard](../../..index.md).

-Information about the bdqffdq ontology, its usage, and its extensions can be found in the following subset of BDQ resources:
+Information about the Fitness For Use Framework ontology, its usage, and its extensions can be found in the following subset of BDQ resources:

 - **Fitness For Use Framework Ontology Guide** Provides a visual and narrative introduction to the concepts and application of the ontology.
 This document.
 - [**Fitness For Use Framework Ontology List of Terms**](../../list/bdqffdq/index.md) The term list document, which enumerates and describes the vocabulary terms.